 What to do if your linear ranges don't overlap

-However, there are several options available.
-An often-overlooked step is change loading control.
+This is an often-overlooked step.
 If you know your protein is expressed at relatively low levels then a loading control such as beta-actin will likely not be suitable.
 In these instances, using an organelle specific protein may prove more beneficial such as Lamin B1 or HSP60 as they should be less abundantly expressed, although care should be taken to confirm that expression of these is not altered by your treatments.

-A second option is to transition from loading controls towards total protein quantification as a means of controlling for loading.
+Transitioning from loading controls towards total protein quantification as a means of controlling for loading is the next thing you could try.
 By assessing the whole range of proteins over, or under-saturation becomes less of an issue generating a broader dynamic range.
 These stains include both in-gel and membrane stains and can be imaged in a variety of different ways.
-Furthermore, as discussed previously this technique is a great way to check both the quality of you protein separation and also transfer efficiency.
+This technique is a great way to check both the quality of your protein separation and transfer efficiency.

-Finally, it is possible to expand the dynamic range during imaging.
+You can also expand the dynamic range during imaging.
 Film has a notoriously poor dynamic range and issues with inaccurate exposure timings can further complicate matters.
-Gel and membrane imaging systems, such as our cSeries.
-Imaging systems such as the c600 are able to image across a much wider dynamic range and therefore linear range of detection.
+Gel and membrane imaging systems, such as our Azure Imaging Systems.
+Modern imaging systems such as the Azure 600 are able to image across a much wider dynamic range and therefore linear range of detection.
+Request a free demo of an Azure Imaging System, and say “Hello” to beautiful Western blots.